Conducting a Technical Screening: Checklist and Questions

 • Which cloud platforms are you familiar with, such as Microsoft Azure, Amazon Web Services (AWS), and IBM Cloud?

-• Which cloud, databases, and infrastructure technologies do you enjoy using the most and why?
+• Which frameworks, databases, and infrastructure technologies do you enjoy using the most and why?

 The answer to this question will show whether a candidate is dedicated to self-improvement and caught up with industry trends.
 Ideally, candidates should: